-This post dives into one of the topics of a previous post "Machine Learning & Deep Linguistic Analysis in Text Analytics".
+This post dives into one of the topics of a previous post "How to Make Machine Learning more effective using Linguistic Analysis".
 We referred to the strong points of Machine Learning technology for insight extraction.
-We also stated that using variations of classical "bag of words" models limits the ability of Machine Learning to extract insights.
+We also stated that text analysis is not the area where machine learning shines the most.
 Here we go into some detail on this last statement.

 Text analysis is becoming a pervasive task in many business areas.
 Machine Learning is the most common approach used in text analysis, and is based on statistical and mathematical models.
-Linguistic approaches, which are based on knowledge of language and its structure, are far less frequently used.
-These two approaches are often seen as alternative or competing approaches.